Piyush3dB/so-simple-theme/_posts/articles/2015-05-31-corr-intuit.md

 It took me a while to understand the inner working of the correlation metric does and why it works.
-In this post I'm going to present my intuitive understanding of [Signal correlation](http://en.wikipedia.org/wiki/Cross-correlation) and how I relate it to the idea of Statistical correlation, more commonly known as the [Pearson product-moment correlation coefficient](http://en.wikipedia.org/wiki/Pearson_product-moment_correlation_coefficient).
+In this post I'm going to present my intuitive understanding of [signal correlation](http://en.wikipedia.org/wiki/Cross-correlation) and how I relate it to the idea of statistical correlation, more commonly known as the [Pearson product-moment correlation coefficient](http://en.wikipedia.org/wiki/Pearson_product-moment_correlation_coefficient).